 More information about NAS (Network Attached Storage) service.

-Common office applications such as Microsoft Word can usually be downloaded and reinstalled, so you won't need backups of those installation files.
+Common Microsoft applications such as Word can usually be downloaded and reinstalled, so you won't need backups of those installation files.

 However, if you use more specialised software make sure to store the original CDs or downloaded installation files in a safe location.